llvm/llvm-project/llvm/docs/LangRef.rst

 Arguments:
 """"""""""

-The '``llvm.vp.uitofp``' intrinsic takes a value to cast as its first operand.
+The '``llvm.vp.uitofp``' intrinsic takes a value to cast as its first argument.
 The value to cast must be vector of :ref:`integer <t_integer>` type.
 The return type is the type to cast the value to.
 The return type must be a vector of :ref:`floating-point <t_floating>` type.
-The second operand is the vector mask.
+The second argument is the vector mask.
 The return type, the value to cast, and the vector mask have the same number of elements.
-The third operand is the explicit vector length of the operation.
+The third argument is the explicit vector length of the operation.

 Semantics:
 """"""""""

-The '``llvm.vp.uitofp``' intrinsic interprets its first operand as an unsigned integer quantity and converts it to the corresponding floating-point value.
+The '``llvm.vp.uitofp``' intrinsic interprets its first argument as an unsigned integer quantity and converts it to the corresponding floating-point value.
 If the value cannot be exactly represented, it is rounded using the default rounding mode.
 The conversion is performed on lane positions below the